List of dates for Easter

 This is a list of dates for Easter.
-The Easter dates also affect when Ash Wednesday, Maundy Thursday, Good Friday, Holy Saturday, Feast of the Ascension and Pentecost occur, consequently determining the liturgical year except the calendar of saints, feasts of the Annunciation and the nativities of St. John, the Baptist and Jesus.
+The Easter dates also affect when Ash Wednesday, Holy Thursday, Good Friday, Holy Saturday, the Feast of the Ascension and Pentecost occur in a given year.
 Easter may occur on different dates in the Gregorian Calendar (Western) and the Julian Calendar (Orthodox or Eastern).
-The accompanying table provides both sets of dates, for recent and forthcoming years — see the computus article for more details on the calculation.
+The accompanying table provides both sets of dates, for recent and forthcoming years—see the computus article for more details on the calculation.

 Earliest Easter

 Western (Gregorian)

 In 1818 the Paschal Full Moon fell on Saturday, March 21 (the equinox).
 Therefore, the following day, March 22 and the 81st day of the year, was Easter.
-It will not fall as early again until 2285, a span of 467 years.
+The next Easter that early will be 2285.

-The next earliest Easter, March 23, in that timespan occurred in 1845, 1856, 1913, and 2008.
+The second earliest Easter, March 23, in that timespan occurred in 1845, 1856, 1913, and 2008.
 Easter will next occur on March 23 in 2160.
 These are gaps of 11, 57, 95 and 152 years.

-Easter last occurred on March 24 in 1940 and will not occur on that day again until 2391, a 451-year gap.

 The earliest week by international standard reckoning is W12, and the 12th Sunday of the year is also the earliest possible Easter Sunday.

 Orthodox (Julian)

 The earliest dates for Easter in the Eastern Orthodox Church between 1875 and 2099 are April 4, 1915 and April 4, 2010 (Gregorian).
 Both dates are equivalent to 22 March in the Julian Calendar.
+The second earliest date for Orthodox Easter, March 23 in the Julian Calendar, last occurred in 1953, and will next occur in 2037.
+Both of these dates are equivalent to April 5 in the Gregorian Calendar.